Choose the right luggage for air travel. To help you find the perfect suitcase for your travels, here are some tips.

 Go hard or go soft

-Many of the newer travel bags today come with a hard plastic case or shell that’s made of polycarbonate ABS, a sturdy material that’s less likely to get scratched or crack when dropped.
+Newer travel bags come with a hard plastic case or shell made of polycarbonate ABS.
+It’s a sturdy material that’s less likely to get scratched or crack when dropped.

 Four is the new two

 Image by Google

 When it comes to travel bag wheels, the more the merrier.
 Bags with four wheels, instead of the usual two wheels, are easier to move around.
 Especially when making quick or sharp turns.
 It’s also easier to keep a heavy bag balanced if it has four wheels since it’s more stable.